Resident Evil 3 (2020 video game): Reception

 Critics generally agreed that Resident Evil 3 lacks its predecessor's depth because it places more emphasis on moment-to-moment action than exploration and puzzle solving.
 However, some noted that the game is far from being as action-heavy as Resident Evil 6, and that it still involves the item micromanagement common to early Resident Evil games.
 In particular, GamesRadar+ compared the hospital area to the police station of the Resident Evil 2 remake because it requires players to gradually unravel it as they progress.
 Although the dodge ability was considered a welcome addition, the timing window to execute it was said to be inconsistent.
 Some critics also considered the combat and gunplay to be less satisfying than that of its predecessor.

 A frequently criticized aspect of the game was its short length and lack of substantial replay value.
-GameSpot explained that the fact that the game follows the same premise as the original but excludes some locations such as the clock tower and park makes its short length even more apparent.
+GameSpot explained that the fact that the game follows the same premise as the original but excludes some locations such as the clock tower and park, making its short length even more apparent.
 GameRevolution said that, although Resident Evil 3 omits some areas from the original, it also introduces and expands others, calling the game more of a reimagining than a genuine remake.
 Edge argued that the game's short length was not an issue, stating that it is comparable to that of the original game and should take between six and eight hours to complete for the first time.
 The magazine also remarked that, while the original's multiple endings and live choices certainly encourage subsequent playthroughs, so do the remake's unlockable items that are needed for speedruns, and concluded that Resident Evil 3 is more faithful to the original in spirit than in content.

 At The Game Awards 2020, Resident Evil 3 was nominated for Best Audio Design, but lost to The Last of Us Part II.
 At IGN's Game of the Year Awards 2020, Resident Evil 3 was nominated for Best Action-Adventure Game and Best Remake/Remaster, but lost to The Last of Us Part II and Final Fantasy VII Remake, respectively.
+It was one of the recipients of the Award for Excellence at the Japan Game Awards 2021.